Andrew McCutchen Player Props: Pirates vs. Mets

 Andrew McCutchen At The Plate

-- McCutchen has 50 hits this season and a team-best OBP of .381.
+- McCutchen leads Pittsburgh with an OBP of .381 this season while batting .268 with 36 walks and 31 runs scored.

-- Among the qualified hitters in MLB, his batting average ranks 55th, his on-base percentage ranks 17th, and he is 78th in the league in slugging.
+- Among qualified hitters in baseball, he ranks 59th in batting average, 15th in on-base percentage, and 80th in slugging.

-- McCutchen has picked up a hit in 61.1% of his 54 games this year, with at least two hits in 24.1% of those games.

-- McCutchen has driven in a run in 16 games this season (29.6%), including six games with more than one RBI (11.1%).
-He has also driven home three or more of his team's runs in one contest.
+- McCutchen has an RBI in 16 of 55 games this year, with multiple RBI in six of them.
+He has also driven in three or more of his team's runs in one contest.

-- He has scored in 23 of 54 games this season, and more than once 6 times.
+- He has scored in 43.6% of his games this year, with two or more runs scored in 12.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.